caryoscelus/heavy-bright-sun-wip/chapters/009-chapter-ninth.md

 train wasn't in a hurry either.

-Only when it arrived did i realize that Sasha was still with me despite my somewhat secret meeting with Blue.
+Only when it arrived did i realize that Sasha was still with me despite my supposedly secret meeting with Blue.
 I looked at her.
 She stared back.

 — There's no need to worry about such details, — she said, as if answering to my unspoken thoughts.